xelAhcratiPsavilO/BB2/learnings/explanation.md

+# Learning Objective

+### Explain why a complete README is important

 A README file contains information about other files in the directory.

 A complete README file is essential in order to share basic content of project.